 5. Sell stuff you no longer use

-You can make some quick cash by getting rid of electronics, clothing, shoes, and accessories you've never worn or no longer use.
+You can make some quick cash by getting rid of things you don't use.
+For instance electronics, clothing, shoes, and accessories you've never worn or no longer wear.
 You can try online sites to make your sales like eBay, Tradesy, Poshmark or at your local consignment stores.

 Tip: Price your items competitively and review the feedback of your potential buyers very carefully before you sell.